 Not this one.

 I shared my recipe for homemade cream of mushroom soup, which literally takes FIVE MINUTES and tastes a million times better than any canned soup ever will.
 Trust me on this, and make the soup from scratch.
 If you’re pressed for time, make it the night before.
 It really does take only 5 minutes.

 (And if you don’t like mushrooms, make the celery version of homemade cream of anything soup.)

 I’m also swapping the icky boxed dry onion soup mix with homemade dry onion soup mix that’s THE BOMB and also super easy to make.

 I make the dry onion soup mix in big batches and keep it in my spice cabinet.
 This slow cooker pot roast recipe is my primary reason for keeping it on hand, but I also used homemade dry onion soup mix to make beef brisket at Easter and it was SO GOOD.
 I’ve also used it in hamburger patties over the summer.
 Best burgers ever!

 You know how most slow cooker recipes give you the option of cooking it on high for less time, or on low for more time?
 I’m not giving you an option on this one.

-I’ve tested this slow cooker pot roast recipe using both methods and the low and slow method is far superior, every time.
+I’ve tested this crockpot pot roast recipe using both methods and the low and slow method is far superior, every time.

 Now, I know that not all slow cookers are created equal.
 I have and recommend this 6-quart slow cooker and I’ve been able to make both smaller 2lb roasts and larger 4 lb roasts.
 It heats and cooks evenly and all in all, is a great small appliance.

-If you have a different slow cooker, you might want to adjust the settings as necessary.
+If you have a different crockpot, you might want to adjust the settings as necessary.
 I have a different slow cooker that always cooks hot and burns fast, so I never use it.
 Which kind of makes it pointless to have, right?
 (It’s like all these other kitchen appliances you don’t need.)